jchen208208/JC_Shell/ROADMAP.md

 **Gotcha worth remembering:** `node-pty` is a native module and must be compiled against Electron's ABI, not Node's.
 If it ever throws `NODE_MODULE_VERSION` errors after an `npm install` or an Electron upgrade, run `npm run rebuild`.

+### 2.1a Fix: no prompt on startup

+**Goal:** The `$ ` prompt is visible the moment the window opens.

+**Symptom:** `npm start` opens a window with nothing in it.
+Typing a command and pressing Enter works, and the prompt shows up from then on — only the very first one is missing.

+**Likely cause — a startup race.** `gui/main.js` calls `pty.spawn()` in `createWindow()`, immediately after `win.loadFile()`.
+But `loadFile` is
+asynchronous: the page has not loaded, `renderer.js` has not run, and `window.pty.onData` has no listener attached yet.
+The shell prints its first `$ ` right away, `shell.onData` fires, `webContents.send()` delivers to a page that is not listening, and the bytes are dropped.
+Everything after that works because by then the listener exists.

+**Two ways to fix it:**

+- Spawn the PTY only once the page says it is ready — wait for `win.webContents.did-finish-load`, or have `renderer.js` send a `ready` IPC message and spawn on that.
+Cleanest.
+- Or buffer output in `main.js` until the renderer is ready, then flush it.
+More code, but it cannot lose output from anything else that prints early either.

+**Passes when:** `npm start` shows `$ ` with no keypress needed.

+### 2.1b Verify: can backspace eat the prompt?

+**Reported, not reproduced.** In Terminal.app the `len > 0` guard in the backspace block works correctly — typing `ab` and hitting backspace five times emits exactly two erase sequences and then stops, leaving `$ ` intact.

+So before writing any fix, **reproduce it in the GUI first.** The two candidates worth checking:

+- **Line wrapping.** If the typed line is long enough to wrap onto a second row, `\b` at column 0 does not move back up to the previous row.
+The buffer and the screen then disagree, and it can look like the prompt is being eaten.
+- **After history recall or a multi-match tab completion**, where `len` is reassigned and the redraw at `src/main.c:684` reprints the prompt.

+If neither reproduces it, close this as not-a-bug.

 ### 2.2 The Rotom Dex shape